-- Prior Recommended Course(s): Successful completion of Algebra IA.
-Concurrent enrollment in a college preparatory math AND science course - Homework Expectation: Students are given class time and resources to complete assignments.
+- Prerequisites: Successful completion of Algebra I. Concurrent enrollment in a college preparatory math AND science course; open to all grades - Homework Expectation: Students are given class time and resources to complete assignments.
 Some students may need additional time at home. - District SLOs addressed in this Course: 1, 2, 3, 4, 5, 6, 7